 Individuals with quadriplegia may experience difficulties exercising due to their widespread motor impairments.

-Luckily with the help of a physical therapist, nurse, or caregiver, people with quadriplegia can still practice range of motion exercises passively.
+With the help of a physical therapist, nurse, or caregiver, people with quadriplegia can still practice range of motion exercises passively.

 Passive range of motion exercises are when someone else moves your body for you.
 This allows you to reap the benefits of range of motion exercises like improved circulation without needing to exert any energy.